healeycodes/doom-checkboxes/README.md

 DOOM runs via WebAssembly and displays in a hidden `<canvas>`.
 I use [HTMLCanvasElement.captureStream()](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/captureStream) to turn this into a MediaStream.

 A `<video>` element displays this MediaStream and is then consumed by [renderVideo](https://www.bryanbraun.com/checkboxland/#rendervideo) from Checkboxland.
+Optionally, this can be hidden.

 Key events are forwarded to the hidden `<canvas>`